 Pretty simple.
 It works because it's the same path real phones use.

-Step-by-step: setting up reliable non-VOIP verification
+Step-by-step: setting up reliable non-VoIP verification

 Step 1: Choose a real-SIM provider

-Pick a provider that clearly says "SIM-based" or "non-VOIP" - not "virtual," "cloud," or "temporary."
+Pick a provider that clearly says "SIM-based" or "non-VoIP" - not "virtual," "cloud," or "temporary."
 VoidMob's numbers are physically hosted U.S. SIMs with full carrier routing.

 Step 3: Receive and test SMS